 Whales are some of the most majestic creatures gracing the Earth to this day!
 These giant mammals are true leviathans of the sea, often swallowing up anything they can find as they glide through the waters.
 However, there’s likely to be more about whales than you might initially imagine.
-Yes – they’re big, bold, and easy to spot when you know where to look – but how much do you really know about the whale as an animal?
-Let’s test your knowledge with a few interesting facts about whales…

 Sadly, blue whales are considered endangered to an extent.
 Figures from the WWF suggest that there were once more than 225,000 of these enormous beasts living in the Antarctic.
-However, whaling activities led to there now being fewer than 3,000 in the wild.
+However, whaling activities led to fewer than 3,000 in the wild.
 That’s why there are so many efforts to try and curb whaling in the east and elsewhere.

-Blue whales are part of a larger group of the creatures called baleens.
+Blue whales are part of a larger group of creatures called baleens.
 Baleen whales are the biggest of the animal’s kind, and there are around 14 different species in total.
-What these whales also share in common in the way they eat their food.
+These whales also share in common in the way they eat their food.
 While many animals will use teeth to chew, baleen whales will use plates in their mouths to effectively suck in and filter anything they deem to be a snack.

 Sperm whales, like blue whales, have faced extinction in the past.
 This, again, is due to whaling.
 There is a large trade in whale blubber from these animals.

 The deepest a whale has ever dived was around 1.9 miles.
 It was a Cuvier’s beaked whale that made the brave expedition, diving down for a couple of hours before heading back up for air.
-This is impressive – as all whales will need to come up for air occasionally!
+This is impressive – as all whales will need to come up for mood occasionally!

 Do whales eat people?